leroidubuffet/timeApp/README.md

 ## How to Use

-1. Click on the minutes or seconds to set the duration for the timer.
+1. Double click on the minutes or seconds to set the duration for the timer.
+Choose and click on the number.
 2. Click on the timer to start or stop the timer.
-3. Double click on the timer to reset the timer.
+3. Double click on the : separatos to reset the timer.

 ## Installation